Attention Deficit Hyperactive Disorder – Staying focused is too tough

 Inattention Symptoms

-• Does not follow through on instructions and fails to finish schoolwork or chores
+• Can’t follow instructions and fails to finish schoolwork or chores.

 Hyperactivity Symptoms